-Interest rates are continuing to limit retail consumer demand due to the cost of borrowing, with used car customers increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network.
+Interest rates are continuing to limit retail consumer demand due to the cost of borrowing, this time last month used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have now improved slightly.
 Those dealers who are offering deposit contributions, combined with relatively low APR rates, are seeing the benefit and we expect this trend to continue.
 Interest rates are also having an impact on dealer profitability due to increased holding costs and many are expected to continue to run at stock levels considerably lower than they would have been historically, with vehicle values also remaining higher.
 With base rates expected to stay level again this month, the situation is certainly not expected to deteriorate in the near future.
+Although in general we are not expecting car supermarkets and the bigger groups to be out buying large volumes of stock in December, some may be tempted by current pricing levels and with one eye on their requirements for new year sales.